It Takes a Village -1-

 What lies about independence or community do You want to break off?

-What truth do You want to plant in my heart today?
+What truth do you want to plant in my heart today?

 Let this verse speak directly into your parenting, your marriage, and your view of community.

-reIt doesn’t have to be complicated.
+It doesn’t have to be complicated.
 It really starts with opening your home and being willing to gather.

-For some of us, that might look like a home group—a couple families coming together, sharing a meal, talking about life, praying for each other.
+For some of us, that might look like a home group—a couple of families coming together, sharing a meal, talking about life, praying for each other.
 Nothing fancy.
 Just real people, real conversations, real support.

-For others, it might be a moms’ group.
+For others, it might be a mom’s group.
 A handful of moms meeting once a week, even if it’s just an hour.
-Talking openly, encouraging one another, praying, reminding each other we’re not crazy and we’re not alone.
+Talking openly, encouraging one another, praying, reminding each other we’re not crazy, and we’re not alone.

 And sometimes it’s simply a prayer group.
 Two or three people who decide, “Let’s pray for our families, our marriages, our kids.”
 Even meeting once a month can change the atmosphere of your whole home.

 It really doesn’t have to be big.
-Often when we hear teachings like that, we’d like to get back to it as soon as possible and we get discouraged if others don’t see it the same way.
-Let go of big, and embrace small beginnings, small intentional beginnings it’s where change happens.
-We cannot keep up with the big for too long, we get discouraged and stop.
+Often when we hear teachings like that, we’d like to get back to it as soon as possible, and we get discouraged if others don’t see it the same way.
+Let go of big, and embrace small beginnings, small intentional beginnings, it’s where change happens.
+We cannot keep up with the big for too long; we get discouraged and stop.

 Start where you are.